hedutrack/MyMovieApp/README.md

 # MyMovieApp
-themoviedb.org key should be placed in a text file named parms.txt, which should be located in the app assets directory.
+themoviedb.org key needs to be placed in a text file named parms.txt, and located in the app assets directory.

 Format of the entry is expexted to be: themoviedb=<key>